isabelletam/my-note/README.md

  Hopefully with this application, I will no longer have to feel that pain.
 ## User Stories
 - As a user, I want to be able to **enter** my *freshly* learned vocabulary.
-- As a user, I want to be able to **edit** the last entry I entered.
+- As a user, I want to be able to **load** my current list of entries and continue adding to it
 - As a user, I want to be able to **practice** my entry by retrieving all previous entries.
 - As a user, I want the ability to **flag** certain vocabulary that I should focus on.
 - As a user, I want to be able to save my current list of entries
-- As a user, I want to be able to load my current list of entries, and then continue adding to it.
+- As a user, I want to be able to load my current list of entries

 ## Phase 4: Task 2
 - Use of map interface which allows me to map entries to their entry type, with entry types as the key and